kevin-leptons/venom/readme.md

 venom use black

 # if your system is first time install
-# restart gnome to enable gnome use extension
+# restart gnome to enable gnome user extension
 # by Alt + F2, type 'r' then enter

 # for detail manual, look man page